TadiT7/treble_experimentations_wiki/Nokia-1.md

 Doesn't work at all.
 Even enabling Wi-Fi and Bluetooth scanning.
 (Might need to retest again)

-* Camera:
+* Camera / Flashlight

-Flashlight in quick settings doesn't work in Android 8.1.
+Flashlight in quick settings doesn't work in Android 8.1 (Retest needed).
+But Android 9 works.

 Front camera's exposure is very low and can't be changed with stock Camera2 app (Even on stock ROM it's the same).
 Use Camera2 from Stock ROM might helps.

-But Android 9 works.
+Front camera works fine.

 * Speaker / Microphone: